-Praised in Opera News as “a gentle actor and elegant musician” and The Wall Street Journal for his "mellifluous baritone", Justin Austin has been performing professionally since age 4.
+Praised in Opera News as “a gentle actor and elegant musician” and The Wall Street Journal for his "mellifluous baritone," Drama Desk Award nominated baritone, Justin Austin has been performing professionally since age 4.
 Born in Stuttgart, Germany to professional opera singer parents, Austin began his singing career as a boy soprano performing at venues such as Teatro Real, Bregenzer Festspiele, Lincoln Center, and the John F. Kennedy Center for the Performing Arts .
 While working with directors such as Götz Friedrich and Tazewell Thompson, Austin was able to realize his love for music and performance early on.

-For the 2019/20 season Austin will create the leading role of George in the world premiere of the Metropolitan Opera and Lincoln Center Theatre co-commission of "Intimate Apparel" by Lynn Nottage and Ricky Ian Gordon directed by Bartlett Sher.
-Austin also joins the Metropolitan Opera for their season opener covering the role of Jim in Gershwin's "Porgy and Bess".
-Austin makes his return to Bayerische Staatsoper at the National Theatre Munich for his role debut as Mel in Michael Tippett's "The Knot Garden" and as Bello in the revival of Andreas Dresen's new production of Puccini's "La Fanciulla del West."
-Austin also returns to New York Festival of Song at the Kaufmann Music Center .
-Austin sings the leading role of Older Jim in Tom Cipullo's "Glory Denied" at the Penn Square Music Festival .
-Austin will also make his debut with the Lincoln Center White Light Festival as a soloist in Wynton Marsalis' "Abyssinian Mass" with the Jazz at Lincoln Center Orchestra.
+For the 2019/20 season Austin was scheduled to return to the Bayerische Staatsoper for his role debut as Mel in Michael Tippett's "The Knot Garden" and as Bello in the revival of Andreas Dresen's production of Puccini's "La Fanciulla del West."
+Austin made his return to New York Festival of Song at the Kaufmann Music Center .
+Austin joined the Metropolitan Opera principal roster for their new production of Gershwin's "Porgy and Bess" directed by James Robinson.
+Austin also sang the leading role of Older Jim in Tom Cipullo's "Glory Denied" at the Penn Square Music Festival .

 For the 2018/19 season Austin made solo debuts with the St. Louis Symphony Orchestra, Copland House, Bayerische Staatsoper, Opera Saratoga, and made his return to Lincoln Center, Carnegie Hall, and New York Festival of Song.
-Mr. Austin spent Summer 2018 as a Solo Artist at the Opera Theatre of Saint Louis featured in concert, recital, and on the mainstage singing the role of Cal in the award winning production of Marc Blitzstein's "Regina" Directed by James Robinson and conducted by maestro Stephen Lord.
-Austin was recently featured as a solo artist on the commercial recording of Opera Theatre of St. Louis' “Shalimar the Clown” and Damien Sneed's “The Three Sides of Damien Sneed” and "We Shall Overcome".
+Mr. Austin spent Summer 2018 as a solo artist at the Opera Theatre of Saint Louis featured in concert, recital, and on the mainstage singing the role of Cal in the award winning production of Marc Blitzstein's "Regina" Directed by James Robinson and conducted by maestro Stephen Lord.
+Austin was recently featured as a solo artist on the commercial recording of Opera Theatre of St. Louis' “Shalimar the Clown” as well as Damien Sneed's “Classically Harlem” and "We Shall Overcome."

 After receiving a Master’s degree in Music in 2017 Austin spent the 2017/18 season with Opera Theatre of St. Louis as a Resident Artist and made solo debuts with Carnegie Hall , Kampnagel, Master Voices, the Glimmerglass Festival, and the Strathmore Music Center.
 Austin also made his return to New York Festival of Song, John F. Kennedy Center for the Performing Arts, and the Kaufman Music Center.